IVI-M/R-Ottawa/meetups.md

 ---

-Since 2020/04/22 these meetings have become "Lunch and Learn" sessions (R101 "Learning R together").
+Since 2020/04/22 "Lunches with Data Challenges" meetings have become "Lunch and Learn: CMPUT101 using R" sessions.
-Agendas, transcripts, and videos of these sessions  are archived in [R101](101.md) page.
+Please go [R101](101.md) page for all information related to these sessions.

 See also: